 With SecureLine Message Escrow, your message is encrypted and stored in a secure database at LuxSci.
-A simple non-PHI notification message is sent to your recipient.
+A simple notification message (that does not contain PHI) is sent to your recipient.
 The recipient clicks on a link in this notice, verifies his/her identity at our free secure web portal, and then can access your message.

 This is very secure and works with any recipient’s email address; however, it requires a little extra work on the recipient’s part — going to a portal to access the secure message.